Integrate Auth0 with Slack

 You will be brought to the Slack Configuration Instructions page.

-This page contains instructions on configuring your integration with your Slack account, which we will cover in the next section of this document.
+This page contains instructions on how to configure your integration with your Slack account, which you will discover in the next section of this document.

 Click on the Settings tab.